Skip to main content

 Run mock attacks

 Various organisations run mock attacks, with or without the knowledge of their IT security specialists.
 This is with the aim of strengthening the integrity of their software and protections.
-These ‘simulation’ attacks help organisations to identify existing vulnerabilities in their cybersecurity infrastructure and address these weaknesses ahead of a real cyberattack.
+Simulation attacks aid organisations in pinpointing vulnerabilities in their cybersecurity infrastructure.
+Consequently, they can remediate these weaknesses before an actual cyberattack occurs

 Train employees for increased cyber-awareness